RetroDevDaemon/msx2tools/README.md

 The code is extremely ugly.
 I am not a professional coder by any means and this is mostly for personal use.
 I'm releasing it publically so maybe someone else will get some use out of it.

+IT'S SLOW!
+I use Tkinter rectangles to represent pixels, which means there are sometimes several thousand canvas updates happening.
+Hopefully it remains manageable even on slower systems.

 Quality of life features (copy and paste, RMB functionality) are coming soon.

 Feel free to contribute, clean up, or give me a shout-out :)